-- To excite students to take Geography further at college and university
+- To excite pupils to take Geography further at college and university

 - To engage everyone with their surroundings and the environment.

-- To ensure all students develop a dynamic skill set which will benefit them in their later life.
+- To ensure all pupils develop a dynamic skill set which will benefit them in their later life.

-- To excite students both within the class and through field-trips, locally and abroad.
+- To excite pupils both within the class and through field-trips, locally and abroad.

-- To encourage students to enthusiastically explore and question the world around them.
+- To encourage pupils to enthusiastically explore and question the world around them.

-- To encourage every student to fulfil or exceed their potential in a supportive environment.
+- To encourage every pupil to fulfil or exceed their potential in a supportive environment.

 The Geography department is very well resourced, with excellent ICT access (including iPads), textbooks and innovative teaching resources for all.